 As a Head of School, he provides transformational leadership and as a teacher, he inspires his students to excel, which he also does when he delivers J-1 visa orientations to new teachers sponsored by CHF.
 It is our honor for William Arthur to represent the Cordell Hull Foundation delivering J1 visa orientations all over the US for cultural exchange teachers who come to the US from over sixty countries to help anticipate challenges they will face and offer solutions for overcoming them, thereby making the most of their exchange experience while in the US.

-Susana Ghio has served as an educator and administrator for 30 years, and began representing CHF on the West Coast in September 2015 with the presentation and filming of the CHF Spanish orientation in Portland Oregon.
-She also designs and conducts an Encuentra for teachers of Spanish in mid-year sponsored annually to obtain feedback and offer further guidance on their progress in adapting to US culture and the public school system in Oregon.
+Susana Ghio served as an educator and administrator in Oregon for eleven years and has represented CHF in some West Coast programs since September 2015.
+She conducts Encuentras for teachers of Spanish in mid-year sponsored annually to obtain feedback and offer guidance on teachers’ progress adapting to US culture and the Oregon public school system.

-Susana is an Argentinian-American immigration lawyer holding certifications in Elementary Education K-8 and Secondary Education: and an Administrator License ESOL/Bilingual Education /Spanish.
-She has worked with CHF for many years and was elected in March 2016 to serve on the Cordell Hull Foundation’s Educational Advisory Board at the Board of Trustees Meeting.
+Susana is an Argentinian-American immigration lawyer holding certifications in Elementary Education K-8 and Secondary Education, and an Administrator License ESOL/Bilingual Education /Spanish.

 Susana narrates three CHF orientation videos in Spanish on the J-1 visa, Culture Shock, and Parent-Teacher Relations, which can be accessed on: www.cordellhull.com/videos